Association

 - Cooperation in Revision of the Japanese Pharmacopoeia

-The Committee sends its associate members to the JP Expert Committee and working groups organized under the JP Expert Committee.
+・ The Committee sends its associate members to the JP Expert Committee and working groups organized under the JP Expert Committee.

 3.Quality Committee

 The Quality Committee aims to enhance the Pharmaceutical Quality System by collaborating with the Osaka Prefectural Government and the other Authorities in the Kansai region.
-It promotes information exchange and mutual enlightenment on GQP and GMP with relevant business organizations and committees within the pharmaceutical industry including the FPMAJ and member companies.
+It promotes mutual learning through information exchange and mutual enlightenment on GQP and GMP with relevant business organizations and committees within the pharmaceutical industry including the FPMAJ and member companies.

 In recent years, the Pharmaceutical Quality System have evolved from an international regulatory harmonization and convergence perspective.
 Scientific and logical proposals and discussions are essential for ordinances, notifications, and guidelines related to GQP and GMP (including GDP).
 The Committee actively submits proposals to administrative organizations through FPMAJ.
-It also identifies issues related to GQP/GMP and their operation including GDP, and presents requests or proposals to MHLW and PMDA through FPMAJ and the Osaka Prefectural Government.
-The goal is to address these issues and develop mutual understanding between the administrative organizations and the pharmaceutical industries.

 Furthermore, the Committee proactively plans and implements industry-wide measures to regain public trust due to the recent manufacturing and quality violations and repeated recalls.